-The Teflon non-stick foot resembles a normal presser foot in shape but it is coated with or entirely made from Teflon.
+The Teflon non-stick foot resembles a normal presser foot in shape, but it is coated with or entirely made from Teflon.
 Teflon is the coating used in non-stick frying pans to prevent sticking.

-The Teflon coated foot snaps or screws onto the shaft of the machine taking the place of the all-purpose presser foot.
+The Teflon-coated foot snaps or screws onto the shaft of the machine, taking the place of the all-purpose presser foot.

-The Teflon sewing machine foot will definitely contribute to the footloose and fancy-free feeling you will have sewing fabrics with a smooth, sticky or slippery texture.
+Investing in a Teflon coated foot is going to revolutionize your approach to sewing tricky fabrics.
+The Teflon sewing foot will definitely contribute to the footloose and fancy-free feeling you will have sewing fabrics with a smooth, sticky, or slippery texture.

 Don't forget that if you are sewing leather, vinyl, Lycra, Spandex, or other tricky fabric, then you don't just need a Teflon sewing foot but the right needles.
 The needles and foot in combination will minimize skipped and uneven stitches.